TWilkin/powerpi/esp8266/README.md

 # Configure a combined sensor
 ./configure --enable-dht22 --enable-pir --enable-button location=Office

-# Configure a sensor that doesn't get configuration from clacks-config
+# Configure a sensor that doesn't get configuration from config-server
 ./configure --enable-dht22 --disable-clacks location=Lounge

 # Configure a sensor that doesn't use deep-sleep (for more timely events or when D0 is not connected to RST)